-In reply to Chair Scully understanding that staff is suggesting the Harbor have a free-floating restroom, Harbormaster Blank clarified it depended on the location of the restroom.
-It did not make sense to place an ADA-compliant restroom on a mooring.
-In answer to Chair Scully's questions, Harbormaster Blank answered the City will not be subject to a fine if there is no ADA-compliant restroom.
-There is a restroom at Balboa Yacht Basin and there is a place to park.
-The project is a joint effort between Public Works, Community Development, the Harbor Department and Public Works will be writing the grant.
-Chair Scully suggested the Harbor Department explore a sticker that can be attached to rental boats that advertises the Harbor App.
+In reply to Chair Scully's understanding-question ifthat staff is suggesting the Harbor have-install a freefloating restroom, Harbormaster Blank clarified that it would be depended depending on the location of the restroom.
+Chair Scully questioned Harbormaster Blank as to whether it is required to install an ADA compliant floating restroom.
+Harbormaster Blank said that lit did not make sense to place an ADA-compliant restroom on a mooring and that the city is not required to provide an ADA compliant restroom on the water.
+In answer to Chair Scully's further questions on this topic, Harbormaster Blank answered the City will not be subject to a fine if there is no ADA-compliant restroom.
+In answer to Chair Scully's question on if there wasThere is a restroom at Balboa Yacht Basin and is there is a placedock space to park.
+Harbormaster Blank answered affirmative on both questions.
+The project to install on the water restrooms would be is a joint effort between Public Works, Community Development, the Harbor Department and Public Works will be writing thewould complete a state grant application to defray a majority of the cost.
+Chair Scully suggested the Harbor Department explore a sticker that can be attached to rental boats that advertises the Harbor Appwould direct rental boaters to the Newport Harbor Department app and the locations where boats can park and use the restroom.